 The school offers many after-school clubs including chess, art, soccer, golf, science, piano lessons, and French, among others.
-These clubs are presented by individuals or companies with particular expertise.
-Some clubs run year round while others rotate in eight or ten-week sessions.
+These clubs are presented by individuals or companies with expertise in their area.
+Some clubs run year-round while others rotate in eight or ten-week sessions.